 You also need to create a professional email which is part of your branding.
 You can do this with your host.

-3- Share your posts on social media
+3- Promote Your Blog: Share your posts on social media

 Find out where your audience hangs out and use that social media to promote your posts.
 If you do a lot of cooking and arts and crafts, Pinterest is definitely going to help you.
 Facebook and Instagram are good for moms as well.
 With Instagram you have to use the link in your bio to promote your blog.
 With Facebook, use a Facebook page and use that to post into relevant groups (after checking on the rules of the groups.
 Some of them you may have to pay, or post on certain days).